Nested Multiple Instance Learning with Attention Mechanisms: EXPERIMENTAL SETUP

-\textit{Experiment 2:} A dataset is constructed such that at least 2 instances from from the same inner-bag have to be positive for the weak bag-of-bags label to be positive.
-We do not expect a model trained as ordinary MIL to be able to solve this task.
-A 2-level NMIL model, however, can solve this if the inner-bag grouping is meaningful.
-For example, in region-based analysis of medical images, an object belonging to a positive class is located in a certain region and not scattered across the entire image.
-Therefore, a certain positive region of the image will contain several positive instances, but not others.
-Regions containing few positives are regarded as noise or missclassified instances and they should not be reflected in the overall prediction.
+\textit{\textbf{Exp2:}} A dataset is constructed such that at least two instances from the same inner-bag have to be positive for the weak bag-of-bags label to be positive, as described in Eq. (\ref{eq:2level_mnist}).
+This is motivated from region-based analysis of medical images, where typically an object belonging to a positive class is located in a specific region and not scattered across the entire image.
+Therefore, this particular positive region of the image will contain several positive instances.
+Regions containing few positives are regarded as noise or misclassified instances, and they should not be reflected in the overall prediction.

-\textit{Experiment 3:} The goal of this experiment is to prove that a nested implementation performs in complex scenarios and it is easily adaptable to the data arrangement required to solve the task at hand.
-As depicted in Figure \ref{fig:3images}, we can observe how the partitioning of a set of instances can influence a final weak label.
-In order to do that, a dataset consisting of MNIST images is constructed following the latent labels arrangement described in Equation (\ref{eq:3levels}).
-If we want to find a ROI that contains a bag of odd numbers and not one of even numbers, a 2-level solution is not enough to overcome this task, hence 3 levels of nesting are required.
-Such a scenario is not possible to learn using MIL as proven in experiment 2, thus corresponding MIL tests were never carried out.